 Step #1 Define Funnel Stages

-Firstly, typify the stages of your funnel and clearly outline the steps or stages that users go through to complete the desired action.
-You have to understand that defining your funnel stages is essential when preparing a conversion funnel that provides valuable data about your traffic behavior.
+Start by defining the stages of your funnel and clearly outlining the steps users go through to complete the desired action.
+Understanding your funnel stages is crucial for gathering valuable data about your traffic behavior and preparing a conversion funnel that provides actionable insights.

 - Visiting the webpage,